-This BLOG On Delays In Home Loan Closings And How To Avoid Them Was UPDATED On December 9th, 2018
+This BLOG On Delays In Home Loan Closings And How To Avoid Them Was UPDATED And PUBLISHED On March 2nd, 2020

 Most mortgage loans can close in 30 days or less.

 - However, some mortgage loan closings can get delayed for several reasons

 - Whether you are a purchase borrower or a refinance borrower, nobody likes delays in mortgage loan closings

 - The key to avoiding delays in closings is to complete mortgage application as accurately as possible and provide lender all of the documents they request

 In this article, we will cover and discuss Delays In Closings And Ways In Closing On Time.

 Every bit of information on your mortgage application will be verified.

 - If mortgage applicants state that they have $50,000 in assets, assets needs to be verified by providing bank statements, investment accounts, 401k, or other documents

 - Assets that cannot be verified cannot be used and cause delays in home loan closings